Signal metrics

 signal = findings / submissions

-A signal of 1 means that the user has consistently submitted valid H and M, whereas a signal of 0 means the user has either submitted only invalid findings or has not yet met the participation threshold to calculate signal.
+A signal of 1 means that the user has consistently submitted valid Highs and Mediums, whereas a signal of 0 means the user has either submitted only invalid findings or has not yet met the participation threshold to calculate signal.

 Notes: